jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

 ### 110 Owner must obtain reports on compliance schedule
-An owner of a building for which a compliance schedule has been issued must— (a) obtain annual written reports relating to the inspection, maintenance, and reporting procedures of the compliance schedule signed by each licensed building practitioner who carried out 1 or more of those procedures; and
+An owner of a building for which a compliance schedule has been issued must— (a) obtain annual written reports relating to the inspection, maintenance, and reporting procedures of the compliance schedule signed by each licensed building practitioner or other person who carried out 1 or more of those procedures; and
   (b) keep those reports, together with the compliance schedule, for a period of 2 years; and (c) produce those reports for inspection, when required, by—
     (i) the territorial authority; and